BitKoopLabs/BitKoop/README.md

 ---

 ## Mining Made Simple
-- **No VPS required** – No server setup needed.
-Use BitKoop CLI directly on your machine.
+- **VPS required** – Run the BitKoop miner server on a VPS for continuous operation.
 - **Beginner friendly** – One of the easiest subnets to mine.

 ---